alespool/Turing_College_Exercises/README.md

 # Turing College Exercises

-A collection of public exercises found during studies at Turing College DS Course
+A collection of public exercises and practices found during studies at Turing College DS Course